Bagarre/Pi2D2/README.md

 Everything in the SVG works if you call it but only the following are working via test.js Pitch, Roll, Compass, Heading Bug and Altimeter
 * Heading Bug: Click the compass rose and set the heading bug
-* Altimeter: Click the altimeter to set.
+* Altimeter: Click the altimeter box to set.
 Altitude is based on pressure altimeter, not GPS
+* AltimeterBug: Click the altitude top right to set the bug.
+Uses the glideslope to indicate.
+One mark per 10 feet.

 ### What is yet to work
-* G Meter: `Pi2D2.gmeter(int);` sets the bar.
-Max and Min are also marked, Click the hash to reset.
+* I've disabled all of the INOP indications for now.
+I think it was bogging down the system to have to check all the time.

 ### Version